 Background: Detailed photochemical and photocytotoxicity studies of two new porphyrins: 5,10,15,20-meso-tetrakis-(4-acetoxy-3-methoxyphenyl) porphyrin (P2.1) and 5-(4-hydroxy-3- methoxyphenyl)-10,15,20-tris-(4-acetoxy-3-methoxyphenyl)porphyrin (P2.2) are reported, as potential candidates for theranostics.
 For powdered samples of P2.1 and P2.2 adsorbed onto a powdered biocompatible substrate, polyethylene glycol (PEG), a concentration study was performed, correlating the fluorescence emission intensity with sample absorption to determine the useful concentration range for photodynamic therapy of cancer (PDT) in which aggregation does not occur.
 Cytotoxicity studies were performed in dark and illuminated conditions.

-Methods: The laser induced luminescence set-up is home-made, a N2 laser is used as the excitation source and a time gated charged couple device as the detector.
-Fluorescence lifetime determinations were made using pulsed lights sources from the excitation LED and measures fluorescence intensities at different time delays after the excitation pulse.
-The singlet oxygen formation quantum yields measurements were obtained by comparing the total area of the emission spectra for the reference compound and also for the samples under study in the same solvent and with the same optical density at the excitation wavelength (405 nm), the ΦΔ values were obtained.
+Methods: The laser induced luminescence set-up is home-made, a N2 laser is used as the excitation source and a time gated charged-coupled device (ICCD) as the detector.
+Fluorescence lifetime determinations were made using pulsed light sources from the excitation LEDs and measures of the fluorescence intensities at different time delays after the excitation pulse.
+The singlet oxygen formation quantum yields ΦΔ measurements were obtained by comparing the total area of the emission spectra for the reference compound and also for the samples under study in the same solvent and with the same optical density at the excitation wavelength (405 nm).
 An integrating sphere for relative and absolute measurements was used in this work as an alternative methodology to obtain the values for the fluorescence emission quantum yields (ΦF) of the adsorbed porphyrin under study.
 The cytotoxicity evaluation was made in the dark and under irradiation, using four different human tumor cell lines and one non-tumor primary cell culture.